jackrobertscott/graphql-api-demo-180906/README.md

 ## Examples

-Here are some example queries which you can use as a starting point when using the playgorund.
+Here are some example queries which you can use as a starting point when using the playground.

 ```graphql
 query GetWorkspaces {